MatyMasaryk/Parallel-Programming-Problems/zad_01/README.md

 4. **When entering the critical section, processes can't assume anything about mutual timing / planning.**

-    A process doesn't assume anything of this sort, because its entrance is predetermined by its turn number.
+    A process doesn't assume anything of this sort, because its entrance is predetermined only by its turn number.

 ## References
 <a id="1">[1]